Dss0/t7-server-config/README.md

 # Additional Steps required for hosting Zombies Dedicated Servers
 As of right now you need to take additional Steps to host Zombies Servers.
 For Zombie Dedis to work they need to have the Zombies Maps and common FastFiles, these do not come with the UnrankedServer Files.
-This means you need to copy those over from your BO3 Game Folder.
+This means you need to copy those over from your installed BO3 game folder.

-Copy common fastfiles:
+Copy common fastfiles that is needed for zombies.

 ```
 zone/en_zm_patch.ff
 zone/en_zm_common.ff